PacktPublishing/Linux-System-Programming-Techniques/errata.md

 error.
 I will then confirm it and add it to this document.

 ## Linked libraries should come after the file
-This error affects readers using Ubuntu and was reported by [Stan (who8mypnuts)](https://github.com/who8mypnuts) in [issue 1](https://github.com/PacktPublishing/Linux-System-Programming-Techniques/issues/1).
+**This issue has been fixed in the book as of June/July 2021!**

-**The issue has been fixed in the book as of June/July 2021.**
+The error affects readers using Ubuntu and was reported by [Stan (who8mypnuts)](https://github.com/who8mypnuts) in [issue 1](https://github.com/PacktPublishing/Linux-System-Programming-Techniques/issues/1).

 Ubuntu (and possibly other distributions) has added the flag `--as-needed` as a default for the linker.
 The reason for using `--as-needed` is to avoid